-It feels like an escape from the real world or at least an escape from the Western comforts that you probably found yourself reverting to while experiencing the “culture” of Southeast Asia.
+It feels like an escape from the real world.
+Or at the very least, an escape from the Western comforts that you probably found yourself reverting to while experiencing the “culture” of Southeast Asia.
 I’ll admit, backpacking through Southeast Asia was too easy and catered way too much to Western backpackers.
 You didn’t have to eat local food if you didn’t want to and wi-fi was ubiquitous.
 You could sit on Instagram and Facebook all day instead of experiencing the new world that you have flown to.

 El Nido was refreshing and was exactly what I was hoping to get out of Southeast Asia.
 Don’t like local food?
 Suck it up, because there are not too many restaurant options in El Nido.
 Don’t be too upset because the Philippines has some of my favorite food in the entire world.
 I recommend going to the beach and having someone grill a fresh fish or squid right in front of you.
 For 200 pesos ($4 USD), you get a whole fish, and rice, and vegetables.
 Ballin’ on a budget.

 If you’re a budget traveler, get used to being uncomfortable.
 El Nido only recently got 24-hour electricity.
 Hostels don’t have the best amenities and don’t even think about wi-fi.
 The Philippines isn’t exactly known for its high-speed wi-fi, but El Nido takes you back to the stone age with how difficult to find wi-fi is.
 When you finally find a cafe or hotel advertising free wi-fi, it will be completely unreliable.
 It was refreshing not caring about the outside world for a while.